Drag, Ballistic Coefficient and Wind Drift

 Last updated:

 Wind drift is the third major error source, after gravity and drag.
 A crosswind deflects the bullet laterally throughout its flight, with the deflection growing faster than linearly with range because the slower the bullet moves, the longer it spends in any given wind environment.
-The Litz wind-drift model and the older simplified Hatcher rule give working estimates, and both require the time-of-flight (which itself requires the correct drag model) as input.
-In forensic casework spanning long-range homicide investigations and military incident reconstructions, computing wind drift to within centimetre accuracy at 1,000 metres requires either test-firing data or a ballistic solver that has been validated against the specific cartridge and bullet lot.
+The Litz wind-drift model and the older simplified Hatcher rule give working estimates, and both require time-of-flight as input.
+Beyond 600 metres, Coriolis and spin-drift corrections also become significant and must be included in any credible reconstruction.

 Aerodynamic drag is the retarding force exerted by air on a moving projectile.
 Its magnitude is given by: F_drag = (1/2) * rho * v^2 * C_D * A, where rho is air density, v is velocity, C_D is the dimensionless drag coefficient, and A is the bullet's cross-sectional area.
 At supersonic speeds typical of service rifle ammunition (800 to 900 m/s at the muzzle), drag is the dominant deceleration force and reduces velocity far faster than gravity reduces it.
 A 5.56mm M855 bullet fired at 940 m/s retains approximately 680 m/s at 300 metres and 530 m/s at 500 metres; the parabolic vacuum model would predict nearly unchanged horizontal velocity, but the real projectile has lost almost 44% of its kinetic energy by 500 metres.

-The G1 drag standard, based on the Gavre Commission reference projectile (a flat-based, round-nose ogive), was established by French ballisticians in the late 19th century and codified by the US Aberdeen Ballistic Research Laboratory in the 1930s.
+The G1 drag standard, based on the Gavre Commission reference projectile (a flat-based, round-nose ogive), was established by French ballisticians in the late 19th century and codified at the US Army's Ballistic Research Laboratory at Aberdeen Proving Ground, which was established in 1941.
 It is the dominant standard in civilian and law enforcement ammunition catalogues in the US, India, and most of the world.
 The G7 drag standard, developed by Brian Litz at Applied Ballistics and subsequently adopted by the US military and premium precision-rifle manufacturers, is based on a long, boat-tailed, secant-ogive projectile that more closely matches modern spitzer-boat-tail (BT) bullets used in precision and military applications.
 G7 BCs are systematically lower numerically than G1 BCs for the same bullet, but more accurate predictors of long-range trajectory for those bullet shapes.

 In Indian forensic casework, the CFSL typically receives G1 BC values from the IOF product specifications for INSAS-related casework.
 The NABIS in the UK maintains a reference BC database for service calibres and has adopted G7 values for L42A1 .338 Lapua Magnum rounds used by military and police snipers.